Yarra Creek, Tasmania

 Yarra Creek is a rural locality in the local government area of King Island on King Island in Bass Strait, north of Tasmania.
 It is located about 31 km south-east of the town of Currie, the administrative centre for the island.
-The 2016 census determined a population of 36 for the state suburb of Yarra Creek.

 History

 The farming community of Yarra Creek was established as part of the Soldier Settlement Scheme after World War II.